Publication of Regulatory Actions

 • Orders in urgent circumstances relating to unlicensed persons (RESA, s.
 51).

-Per section 6 of this Administrative Process, the foregoing Decisions will be published on the CanLII website and in perpetuity on the BCFSA website.
+Per section 6 of this Administrative Process, the foregoing Decisions will be published on CanLII and in perpetuity on the BCFSA website.

 Section 57.1 of RESA enables, but does not require, the Superintendent to publish a copy of a notice of administrative penalty and the reconsideration decision confirming or cancelling the administrative penalty.
-The Superintendent will generally publish all notices of administrative penalties over $2,500 and all related reconsideration decisions on BCFSA’s website in perpetuity.
-Administrative penalties for $2,500 or less will generally be aggregated instead of being published individually.
-Administrative penalties greater than $2,500 will be published on the CanLII website.
+The Superintendent will generally publish a notice of administrative penalty in which the total penalty is over $2,500, and related reconsideration decisions, on the BCFSA website in perpetuity and on CanLII.
+A notice of administrative penalty in which the total penalty is $2,500 or less will generally be anonymized and published on the BCFSA website in perpetuity; and related reconsideration decisions will generally be anonymized and published on the BCFSA website in perpetuity and on CanLII.

 After appropriate redactions, which will generally include anonymization, BCFSA will generally publish the following Decisions due to the public interest benefit of transparency: